Action Française: Founding and rise (1898–1914)

-In 1899, Maurice Pujo and Henri Vaugeois left the nationalist mouvement Ligue de la Patrie française and established a new movement, called Action française, and a new journal, Revue de l'Action française.
+In 1899, Maurice Pujo and Henri Vaugeois left the French nationalist movement Ligue de la Patrie française and established a new one, called Action Française, and its official journal, Revue de l'Action Française.
 This was their nationalist reaction against the intervention of left-wing intellectuals on the behalf of Alfred Dreyfus.

-Charles Maurras quickly joined Action française and became its principal ideologist.
-Under the influence of Maurras, Action française became monarchist, counter-revolutionary (objecting to the legacy of the French Revolution) and anti-democratic, and supported integralism and Catholicism.
-The Dreyfus affair gave some Catholics the impression that Catholicism is not compatible with democracy.
-Therefore, they regarded Action française as rampart of religion and the most fitting expression of the church doctrine regarding society.
+The royalist militant Charles Maurras quickly joined Action Française and became its principal ideologist.
+Under the influence of Maurras, the movement became royalist, counter-revolutionary (objecting to the legacy of the French Revolution), anti-parliamentary, and pro-decentralization, espousing corporatism, integralism, and Roman Catholicism.
+The Dreyfus affair gave some French Catholics the impression that Roman Catholicism is not compatible with democracy.
+Therefore, they regarded Action Française as rampart of religion and the most fitting expression of the church doctrine regarding society.

-In its early years, Action française tried to influence public opinion and to spread its ideas.
-For example, it created related organizations, such as student groups.
-The political organization of the movement, the Ligue d'Action Française, was launched in the spring of 1905, as was the Action Française Federation of Students, directed by Lucien Moreau.
+In its early years, Action Française tried to influence public opinion and to spread its ideas.
+For example, it created related organisations, such as student groups.
+The political organisation of the movement, the Ligue d'Action Française, was launched in the spring of 1905, as was the Action Française Federation of Students, directed by Lucien Moreau.
 L'Institut d'Action française was created in 1906 as an alternative institute for higher education.
-In 1908 the movement's periodical was turned to a daily newspaper, called simply Action française.
+In 1908 the movement's periodical was turned to a daily newspaper, called simply Action Française.
 Camelots du Roi, the movement's youth wing, was created in the same year to sell the newspaper in the streets.
 Its members also served as a paramilitary wing, providing security for meetings and engaging in street violence with political opponents.
 The newspaper's literary quality and polemical vigor attracted readers and made Maurras and the movement significant figures in French politics.
-By 1914, Action française was the best structured and the most vital nationalist movement in France.
+By 1914, Action Française had become the best structured and the most vital nationalist movement in France.